This isn’t going to be a post about work/life balance.

 Look at your weekly or daily schedule and toss a few items.

 What activities or rituals do you NEED AND WANT in your life?
 Have you neglected your health?
-Do you want to start yoga or cycling?
-Fit it in.
+Do you want to miss your friends or family?
+Fit them in.

 Who is draining you of energy?
 Fix that.
 Now.
 Who can help?